FarmDyn/documentation/docs/template/manure.md

 The subfloor storage capacity of stables *v\_SubManStorCap* is calculated in the *general\_herd\_module.gms*.
-The stable inventory is multiplied with parameters characterizing the corresponding subfloor storage capacity.
+The stable inventory is multiplied with parameters characterising the corresponding subfloor storage capacity.
 The amount of manure which can be stored in the stable building, *p\_ManStorCap*, depends on the stable system.
 Slurry based systems with a plane floor normally only have small cesspits which